collapsed-stacks/startups/questions/5669/trademark-question.md

 - posted by: [Dogweather](https://stackexchange.com/users/37396/dogweather) on 2015-07-08
 - score: 0

-<p>I'll answer the question, putting aside the <em>descriptiveness</em> issue:</p>
+I'll answer the question, putting aside the _descriptiveness_ issue:

-<p>First, the <code>www</code> and <code>.com</code> are pretty much meaningless as far as the USPTO goes.
-The other thing to know about trademark law is; a trademark is <em>always</em> for the mark (text, picture, etc.) plus the classification.
+First, the `www` and `.com` are pretty much meaningless as far as the USPTO goes.
+The other thing to know about trademark law is; a trademark is _always_ for the mark (text, picture, etc.) plus the classification.
 It's two pieces — never separate them.
 Also, as I mentioned in a comment, buying vs. selling is also pretty much irrelevant.
-And what's really important: the bottom line that USPTO inspectors and courts look to, is avoiding confusion for consumers. </p>
+And what's really important: the bottom line that USPTO inspectors and courts look to, is avoiding confusion for consumers.

-<p>To your hypothetical: a NY company has <strong>registered</strong> the mark <code>SNAPPLES</code> for selling shoes.
+To your hypothetical: a NY company has **registered** the mark `SNAPPLES` for selling shoes.
 They might have the website www.snapples.com.
-A NJ company calls themselves <code>APPLES</code> for buying shoes.
+A NJ company calls themselves `APPLES` for buying shoes.
 They have the website www.apples.com.
-They haven't yet registered their mark.</p>
+They haven't yet registered their mark.

-<p>Let's also specify that <code>APPLES</code> and <code>SNAPPLES</code> target the same demographic, use the same kinds of marketing channels, place their ads and products in the same stores, and in the same geographical regions.</p>
+Let's also specify that `APPLES` and `SNAPPLES` target the same demographic, use the same kinds of marketing channels, place their ads and products in the same stores, and in the same geographical regions.

-<p>Chances are, if they try, <code>SNAPPLES</code> will contest the new registration and they will win; the application will be rejected.
-And further, based on their pre-existing registration, <code>SNAPPLES</code> will obtain an injunction to force <code>APPLES</code> to change their name.
-(Of course, they may try to do this even if <code>APPLES</code> doesn't seek registration.
-That's one of the purposes of registering in the first place.)</p>
+Chances are, if they try, `SNAPPLES` will contest the new registration and they will win; the application will be rejected.
+And further, based on their pre-existing registration, `SNAPPLES` will obtain an injunction to force `APPLES` to change their name.
+(Of course, they may try to do this even if `APPLES` doesn't seek registration.
+That's one of the purposes of registering in the first place.)